-- Click Sort By then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status. - Click sort up or sort down to sort in ascending or descending order. - Click Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval - Approved: Requests that have been approved, but the check out time has not arrived.
+- Click Sort By then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status. - Click is sort up or is sort down to sort in ascending or descending order. - Click Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval. - Approved: Requests that have been approved, but the check out time has not arrived.
 Or, for pending accounts restored when using the Safeguard for Privileged Passwords suspend feature. - Revoked: Approved requests retracted by the approver.
-The approver can revoke a request after the request has become available. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver. - For more information, see Search box on page 112.
+The approver can revoke a request after the request has become available. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver. - Click Search to see a list of search-able elements.
+Or enter search characters.
+For more information, see Search box.